chimay/wheel/README.md

 - edit modes, that allow you to reflect your changes in a dedicated buffer to the original file(s)

+With these tools, any line in any file is only a few keys away.

 All is written in lightweight, classical Vimscript.

 ## What does it look like ?